Texts, documents and more

-- The emergence of secular insight practice in Australia (Winton Higgins with David Bubna-Litic) – from the 2008 edition
+- The emergence of secular insight practice in Australia by Winton Higgins and David Bubna-Litic (2007)

-- A Secular Buddhism by Stephen Batchelor – from the 2012 edition
+- A Secular Buddhism by Stephen Batchelor (2012)

-- The Coming of Secular Buddhism: a Synoptic View by Winton Higgins – from the 2012 edition
+- The Coming of Secular Buddhism: a Synoptic View by Winton Higgins (2012)

 Winton Higgins’ writings

 Sydney insight meditation and recollective awareness teacher Winton Higgins has written much about the growth of a secular buddhism.
 More of his writings will become available here over time.
-Items with red lettering are available now.
+Items with green names are available now.

 - Awakening in the real world April 2016